Latest News

 SteelHome consultants SteelHome monitor port stockpiles to ensure that they are not contaminated.
 Holding near record highs

-The week ending May 22 saw inventories at 160.35 millions tons, up slightly from the previous week's 160.34 and close to the record of 165.67 that was reached the week before.
+The week ending May 22 saw inventories of 160.35 millions tons, up slightly from the previous week's 160.34 and close to the record-high 165.67million that was reached in the week prior to March 20.

-As steel production increases to meet the construction demand, inventories tend to build towards the end of each year.
+As steel production increases to meet demand, inventories tend to build towards the end of every year.
 They then peak early in the following year and decline toward the middle.

 Stockpiles are up 22% since the July low of 131.05 millions tons, which was 2025's lowest level.